yj67-yicheng/chris-interview/README.md

 ### 5. SIMD

 process data using Single Instruction Multiple Data (SIMD) instructions.
-SIMD process 4 floats simultaneously, and improve cache utilization.
+SIMD can process 4 float elements at a lane, and improve cache utilization.

 ![5.1](./self-solution/static/5.1.png)

+comments: because we use the SIMD instructions instead of scalar instructions, we get great great improvement.